 These sort of questions are immersion breaking, and they destroy the world built up that’s actually quite interesting.
 I just can’t get invested in this knowing the team could royally mess up a case and just reverse time and solve everything.
 But then that in itself raises its own set of problems doesn’t it?
 What happens if the timeline is changed?
 What happens if they accidentally raise the suicide rate for someone else by stopping someone from dying?
 What happens if they run into their own past selves by repeating a timeline again?

-Maybe I’m just thinking too critically here but given the crazy ideas Tomorrow is pedalling, these really need to be established for the world to work because right now, the execution of this show leaves a lot to be desired.
+Maybe I’m just thinking too critically here but given the crazy ideas Tomorrow is pedaling, these really need to be established for the world to work because right now, the execution of this show leaves a lot to be desired.